Azure/iot-edge-v1/core/devdoc/gateway_ll_requirements.md

 ```
 extern void Gateway_LL_RemoveLink(GATEWAY_HANDLE gw, const GATEWAY_LINK_ENTRY* entryLink);
 ```
-Gateway_RemoveLink will remove the specified `link` from the message bus.
+Gateway_RemoveLink will remove the specified `link` from the message broker.

 **SRS_GATEWAY_LL_04_005: [** If `gw` or `entryLink` is `NULL` the function shall return. **]**